Suicide of Terry Rossland: Suicide attempt

 On December 20, 1989, Rossland, a man with a history of mental illness, loaded his 1982 Dodge Colt Hatchback full of gasoline and pipe bombs with the intention of committing suicide.
 Rossland was depressed over his pending divorce with his wife and was despondent over the marital problems he was facing.
 Earlier that same day, his wife had obtained a restraining order to keep him away from her and their 15-year-old son.
 Rossland had also recently lost his job, and was unstable due to the amount of painkillers he had taken.
 He attracted the attention of authorities by robbing an Osco Drug store pharmacy of diazepam and codeine in the Butte Plaza on Harrison Avenue.
 He then led police on a thirty-minute chase at slow speed.
 He drove to an Uptown street in Butte, Montana, where police cordoned off his vehicle.
 When police surrounded his car, Rossland revealed it was loaded with pipe bombs and gasoline.
-Rossland demanded to speak to his wife and children, and threatened to take his own life if his demands were not met.
+Rossland demanded to speak to his wife and son, and threatened to take his own life if his demands were not met.
 Police locked down the entire area and a standoff began.
 As it was five days before Christmas, the area was packed with people doing their Christmas shopping.
 Bystanders watched the event unfold and began filming the incident.
 Sheriff Bob Butorovich, Lieutenant Bob Lee and Sergeant Dan Hollis, all of whom had known Rossland for years and were friends with him, approached his car and began negotiating with him.
 Butorovich spoke with Rossland while Lee deflated one of Rossland's tires to stop him from fleeing.
 Forty-five minutes passed and after repeated attempts to get Rossland to surrender, Rossland finally detonated the pipe bombs and the car exploded.
 Butorovich and Lee were both standing directly next to the car as it exploded.
 They managed to escape with only minor injuries.
 After the explosion, Rossland managed to survive as well, but he was set ablaze and was in excruciating pain.
 He opened his car door and fled on foot while still on fire.
 Fire crews rushed to Rossland's aid and put out the fire.
 The fire in Rossland's vehicle then spread to the back of his car and caused the remaining pipe bombs to explode.
 Rossland received emergency medical care and survived the suicide attempt, despite over seventy percent of his body being burned.